Geotrend-research/business-relation-dataset/README.md

 A part of this dataset can be used for research purposes.
 Commercial use is not allowed as well as third party distribution.

+# Contact
 To have access to the dataset, please fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSfN9dAlAsNVgAVSlD_FDg7tjCSZEXiOfhlRxvzhHvRehqxbMA/viewform).
-For further information, please refer to hadjer@geotrend.fr
+For further information, please contact hadjer@geotrend.fr